Philip-Trettner/Philip-Trettner.github.io/_posts/2020-10-10-return-type-overloading.md

 There is a way to fix this and add extensibility.
 This will add some implementation complexity and for more specialized use cases, extensibility might not actually be desired.
 However, I would argue that `from_string` should be designed with extensibility in mind.

+> Note: the rest of this section focuses more on metaprogramming and API design than the return-type overloading.
+> You can skip to the next section to see the final version.

 The solution here is that conversion functions can be templated.
 We will use that to delegate the conversion to a template specialization, which is then properly extensible: